math-classes/math-classes.github.com/motivation.markdown

 Algebraic structures are expressed in terms of a number of carrier sets, a number of relations and operations, and a number of laws that the operations satisfy.
-One way of describing such a structure is by a _bundled representation_: one uses a dependently typed record that contains the carrier, operations and laws.
+One way of describing such a structure is by a _bundled representation_: one uses a dependently-typed record that contains the carrier, operations and laws.
 For example a semigroup can be represented as follows.
 (The fields `sg_car` and `sg_proper` support our explicit handling of naive set theory in type theory.)